Skip to content

 ACR level Description

-urn:goiabada:pwd:otp_mandatory Password with mandatory 2fa OTP
+urn:goiabada:level2_mandatory Level 1 with mandatory 2fa

 Redirect URIs